CSU-KangHu/HiTE/README.md

 [The simplest way to update the Dfam library](#classified)
 * If you installed HiTE with Singularity or Docker, you can skip this step.

+### <a name="install_nextflow"></a>Option 4.
+Run with nextflow
+Nextflow is built on top of the popular programming language, Groovy, and supports the execution of workflows on a wide range of computing environments, including **local machines, clusters, cloud platforms, and HPC** systems.
+It also provides advanced features such as **data provenance tracking, automatic parallelization, error handling**, and support for containerization technologies like **Docker** and **Singularity**.

+We provide a [tutorial](https://github.com/CSU-KangHu/HiTE/wiki/Run-HiTE-with-Nextflow) on how to run HiTE with nextflow.

 <!--
 ### <a name="step-step"></a>Option 4.
 Step-by-step installation